 A boat that has not been used for a while may have gasoline fumes accumulated in the bilge, and there may be more fumes the longer the boat was left unused.
 It’s a good idea to clear the air out properly before starting the boat.

-Of course, it’s a good idea to inspect an unused boat thoroughly before starting it up.
+Of course, inspecting an unused boat thoroughly before starting it up is a good idea.
 Check to see that everything is well on the boat first and that no fuel has spilled out.
 Use the blower as dictated by the situation.

 3. Running the engine at low output.